CumulusNetworks/docs/content/guides/NVUE Command Reference/Action-Commands.md

 ## nv action clear vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> soft out

-Clears outbound routes for a specific BGP peer group in the specified VRF without resetting the peer sessions.
+Clears outbound routes for a specific BGP peer group in the specified VRF.

+This command does not:
+- Clear counters in the kernel or hardware.
+- Reset BGP neighbor adjacencies.
+- Readvertise all routes to BGP peers.

+If you do not specify the direction `out`, the command affects both inbound and outbound routes depending on whether soft-reconfiguration inbound is enabled.

 ## Command Syntax